arcadefx/material-ui/README.md

 -------------
 * Touchpoints are included in several controls, but can be turned off.
 * Built-in callBacks are defined but can be overridden easily to do other tasks.
+* All widgets support a "value" and can be accessed in the callBacks by getEventParameter() method.
+See mui.lua for examples.
 * Scroll view support for widgets (widget.newScrollView()).
 Use parameter: scrollView = scroll_view
 * Colors can be adjusted and some controls support gradients.
 * Adjusts native widgets into scrollView visible area automatically.